cables-gl/cables/doc/README.md

 - A script will generate `SUMMARY.md`, which consists of `SUMMARY_base.md` (all articles / tutorials) and appends the documentation for the ops
 - After the build is finished the temporary foldr `ops` is deleted
 - In `_book` you can now start a http-server to view the book

+## Rebuild on Server

+- Using a webhook from Github we inform the cables-server on every commit to rebuild the docs
+- The docs live in `/var/www/doc_cables`

 ## Testing